MLB Must Fix Broken Replay System After Non-Home Run Call Wrecks Astros

 Maier was a New York Yankees fan who caught a Derek Jeter home run ball in Game 1 of the 1996 Division Series against Baltimore, plucking it out of the air before it fell into the glove of Baltimore Orioles outfielder Tony Tarasco.
 There was no replay in those days, and right field umpire Richie Garcia egregiously blew that call.
 But instead of being vilified, Maier was lionized because the kid, then 12, literally helped his Yankees win in Yankee Stadium.
 Really, he should have gotten a game ball.

-Thing didn't turn out so well for Bartman, whose interference with a Luis Castillo foul ball in Game 6 of the 2003 NLCS between the Chicago Cubs and Florida Marlins in Wrigley Field caused Cubs outfielder Moises Alou to howl, hometown fans to turn on him and, eventually, blame him for a horrendous loss.
+Things didn't turn out so well for Bartman, whose interference with a Luis Castillo foul ball in Game 6 of the 2003 NLCS between the Chicago Cubs and Florida Marlins in Wrigley Field caused Cubs outfielder Moises Alou to howl and hometown fans to turn on him and eventually blame him for a horrendous loss.
 Bartman had to be escorted out of Wrigley Field, and police were stationed outside of his home.

 As for Caldwell, Umpire West told a pool reporter: "Here's the whole play.
 He hit the ball to right field.
 He jumped up to try to make a catch.
 The fan interfered with him over the playing field.
 That's why I called spectator interference."